'Guntur Kaaram' to end its box office run for THIS reason

 India collection and cast details

-As per industry tracker Sacnilk, the Trivikram Srinivas directorial earned Rs.
-21 lakh (early estimates) on Wednesday.
+As per industry tracker Sacnilk, the Trivikram directorial earned Rs.
+16 lakh (early estimates) on Thursday.
 Overall, it has earned Rs.
-126.29 crore in India.
-The film opened to great numbers but could not retain viewers in theaters.
-The cast includes Sreeleela, Prakash Raj, Meenakshi Chaudhary, Murali Sharma, Rao Ramesh, Ramya Krishnan, Jagapathi Babu, Easwari Rao, among others.
+126.47 crore in India.
+The film has slowed down as it is currently streaming on Netflix.
+The cast includes Sreeleela, Meenakshi Chaudhary, Rao Ramesh, Prakash Raj, Ramya Krishnan, Jagapathi Babu, Easwari Rao, and Murali Sharma, among others.